here-news/cat/unit.md

-# A Unified Blockchain-Based Monetary Token(UNIT) Backed by Central Banks
+# A Unified Blockchain-Based Monetary Token (UNIT) Backed by Central Banks

+## Background & Motivation

+The global financial system stands at a pivotal moment.
+For decades, fragmented monetary policies, outdated payment infrastructures, and the rapid rise of private digital currencies have exposed deep inefficiencies and inequities in cross-border settlement and access to value.
+Central banks now face mounting pressure to modernize, collaborate, and offer a sovereign alternative to both volatile cryptocurrencies and the dominance of a single national currency in global trade.

+At the same time, the emergence of programmable money, decentralized finance, and digital content economies calls for a new foundation—one that is open, auditable, and adaptable to the needs of both institutions and individuals.

+The UNIT project directly addresses these challenges.
+By uniting the strengths of public blockchains and central bank trust, UNIT aims to deliver a programmable, neutral, and globally accessible digital currency.
+Through multi-central bank governance, robust privacy, and seamless integration with protocols like CAT, UNIT aspires to become the backbone of a fair, efficient, and future-proof global economy.

 ## Abstract

-We propose a decentralized, Proof-of-Work (PoW) blockchain that supports a unified digital currency initially pegged 1:1 to the US dollar (USD), and gradually governed and co-issued by multiple central banks.
-This token, named **UNIT**, aims to provide a globally neutral, transparent, programmable monetary system for instant cross-border settlement, reduced volatility, and minimized reliance on private stablecoins.
+UNIT is a decentralized, Proof-of-Work (PoW) blockchain protocol supporting a unified digital currency initially pegged 1:1 to the US dollar (USD), and gradually governed and co-issued by multiple central banks.
+The core token, **UNIT**, is designed to provide a globally neutral, transparent, and programmable monetary system for instant cross-border settlement, reduced volatility, and minimized reliance on private stablecoins.
+By merging the strengths of public blockchains and sovereign monetary policy, UNIT offers a new paradigm for programmable, auditable, and fair global finance.

----

 ## 1. Introduction

 Traditional fiat currencies operate through national infrastructures, often resulting in inefficiencies, volatility, and reliance on intermediaries.
 Meanwhile, crypto-assets have demonstrated decentralized settlement but lack sovereign guarantees.
-The UNIT project merges these paradigms by introducing a public chain co-governed by central banks with programmable monetary logic.
+UNIT merges these paradigms by introducing a public chain co-governed by central banks with programmable monetary logic, aiming to bridge the gap between trust, transparency, and innovation in the digital era.

----

 ## 2. Key Features